Undergraduate options in Computer Science

 Bachelor of Science in Computer Science (BSCS), School of Engineering

-The Computer Science major includes ten courses: eight in computer science and two in mathematics.
-Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
-They also must have a C- or better in two-thirds of their 38 required courses.
+The Bachelor of Science in Computer Science (SOE) consists of 120 credit hours of study in Computer Science and related disciplines.
+This rigorous program includes instruction in both the theory and practice of Computer Science.
+The BSCS is accredited by the Computing Accreditation Commission of ABET, Inc. Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
+They also must have a C- or better in two-thirds of their 120 credit hours.

-B.S. in Data Science
+BS in Data Science

 Minor in Computer Science

 The Department of Computer Science offers a minor in computer science for students in both the School of Arts and Sciences and the School of Engineering.

 The computer science minor includes Computer Science 15 and Computer Science/Mathematics 61, as well as three additional courses from an approved list.